linzc21/bug-reports/README.md

-# vuls-reproduce
+# Bug Reports
-Reproduction processes and POCs of the vulnerability found by me.
+Reproduction processes and POCs of the vulnerabilities found by me.